 Learn more about Gastro-colic reflex and diarrhea after eating fatty foods:

-- Abdominal pain (cramps) is a cardinal feature of irritable bowel syndrome.
+- Abdominal pain or cramps are a key feature of IBS.

-- The onset of pain is associated with defecation, change in stool consistency, or stool frequency.
+- The pain is recurrent and associated with defecation, changes in stool consistency, or stool frequency.

-- Diarrhea after eating fatty meals is more commonly associated with the IBS-Diarrhea subtype, and it can also occur in other types of IBS (IBS-Mixed and IBS-Unspecified).
+- Diarrhea after eating fatty meals is more commonly associated with the IBS-Diarrhea subtype.

-- The condition may increase with stress and anxiety.
+- The condition may worsen with stress and anxiety.

-- The diarrhea is not restricted to fatty foods and may be caused by a variety of foods such as FODMAPs and lactose.
+- The diarrhea is not restricted to fatty foods and may be triggered by various foods such as FODMAPs and lactose.

 - Consult your doctor if there is no improvement.

-According to Dr. Michael from mayoclinic.org, diarrhea can occur in up to 20% of people undergoing gallbladder surgery.
-It is usually self-limiting, mild (usually after meals).
-In certain patients, it may last for years. (reference).
+Diarrhea can occur in up to 20% of people who have undergone gallbladder surgery.
+This is usually mild and occurs after meals, but it may persist for years in some patients.

-- If you have a history of gall bladder removal and diarrhea onset after removal of the GB.
+- You have a history of gallbladder removal and diarrhea onset after the surgery.

-- Also, diarrhea may start before surgery during the cholecystitis stage and don’t resolve after surgery.
+- Diarrhea may start before surgery during the cholecystitis stage and not resolve after surgery.